Funeral director: Role in the UK

 A funeral director in the UK will usually take on most of the administrative duties and arrangement of the funeral service, including flower arrangements, meeting with family members, and overseeing the funeral and burial service.
 Embalming or cremation of the body requires further training.
+Funeral directors also often take the roll of collecting the deceased from the house or hospital, and bringing them into their care to dress and encoffin for the funeral.

+A funeral director may also work on behalf of the coroner in the cases of an unexpected or suspicious deaths, these deaths involve the police to be called.

 Organizations and licensing in the UK

-In the UK no formal licence is required to become an undertaker (funeral director).
+In England and Wales no formal licence is required to become an undertaker (funeral director).
 There are national trade organizations such as the British Institute of Funeral Directors (BIFD), the National Association of Funeral Directors (NAFD) and the Society of Allied and Independent Funeral Directors (SAIF).

 The BIFD offers a licence to funeral directors who have obtained a diploma-level qualification; these diplomas are offered by both the BIFD and NAFD.

 All of the national organizations offer voluntary membership of "best practice" standards schemes, which includes regular premises inspection and adherence to a specific code of conduct.

 These organizations help funeral directors demonstrate that they are committed to continuing professional development, and they have no issue with regulation should it become a legal requirement.

+Since March 2025, Funeral Directors in Scotland are now regulated by the Scottish Government and require a licence to operate.
+They are also required to follow a code of practice outlined and regulated by the Scottish Government.

+A Funeral director will require a coroner's contract in order to work on behalf of the coroner, in case of sudden, unexpected or suspicious deaths.
+These are issued by the coroner of the corresponding area they work within.
+A funeral director operating on behalf of the coroner is not operating on their respective business and as such the coroner will usually pay for the transport of the deceased from the place of death to the public hospital for post-mortem.